-Refundable Deposit and Guarantee bonds.
-The carrying value of refundable deposits and guaranteed bonds approximates fair value as at December 31, 2022 and 2021 due to unavailability of information as to the repayment date that would provide reasonable basis for the fair value measurement.
+Refundable Deposit and Guarantee deposits.
+The carrying value of refundable deposits and guaranteed bonds approximates fair value as at December 31, 2023 and 2022 due to unavailability of information as to the repayment date that would provide reasonable basis for the fair value measurement.